 The big skate companies, which had capitalized on the popular attraction of vert ramp skating in the late 1980s, had taken the sport to a place that was unreachable to the next generation of skaters.
 To protect marketing investments in their sponsored pros, many which had fallen a step behind, the big skate companies operated as gate keepers; locking out new talent to the professional ranks.

 Rocco, through design innovation, relentless hustle, and savvy parody, exposed what had become an elitist industry.
 In the blink of an eye, the old guard’s products were outdated, its brands were unhip, and its pros were lacking.
-Sales collapsed.
+Establishment skate companies watched their sales collapse in short order.

 But that’s not all…